d-nishi/solutions/eks-rbac.md

   apiGroup: rbac.authorization.k8s.io`
 ```

-User type2 called automation-usr for users that have permissions to all k8s resources in namespace automation.
+User type2 called `pulumi:automation-usr` for users that have permissions to all k8s resources in namespace automation.
 An e.g would be your CI/CD pipeline

 ```
 $ cat user2.yaml